 Mesothelioma Chemotherapy

-Chemotherapy is a treatment that uses cancer-killing drugs to destroy malignant tumors and cells.
+Chemotherapy is a mesothelioma treatment option that uses cancer-killing drugs to destroy malignant tumors and cells.

-When combined with six rounds of bevacizumab (another type of chemotherapy drug), this cost soars to almost $90,000.
+When combined with six rounds of the chemotherapy drug bevacizumab, this cost soars to almost $90,000.

 Radiation Therapy